ezrahall1/aws-static-website/README.md

 <img src="https://i.imgur.com/AQICKJI.png" height="80%" width="80%" alt="Image 8"/>

 <H3>Step 3 – Grant permissions</H3>
-Tn this final step I had to grant permissions to be able to read the objects.
-I created a bucket policy.
-Clicked on the permission tab scroll down to where is says bucket policy click on edit.
+In this final step I had to grant permissions to be able to read the objects within the bucket policy I created.

 <img src="https://i.imgur.com/mlZjKBx.png" height="80%" width="80%" alt="Image 9"/>
 The red banner stating, “publicly accessible”, means the bucket can be access by anyone.